 May 2023

-Advanced Technology Adoption: Selection or Causal Effects?Automation, Inequality, and Productivity
+Advanced Technology Adoption: Selection or Causal Effects?Labor Market Consequences of Technological Change

 Robots and Workers: Evidence from the Netherlands